artemkorsakov/algorithm/README.md

 # Algorithms Library

 Algorithms library contains the most popular and efficient algorithms.

-<br>The following books, articles and resources served as a source for the algorithms -
+The following books, articles and resources served as a source for the algorithms - [source of algorithms](https://artemkorsakov.github.io/algorithms/sources_of_algorithms.html).
-<a href='https://artemkorsakov.github.io/algorithms/source_of_algorithms.html'>Source of algorithms</a>.

 ## Installation